Foster Media Connections

 Step 1) Determine your eligibility

-We support organizations whose work qualifies as charitable, according to the IRS definition.
-This includes organizations with a 501(c) 3 status, public agencies, and projects sponsored by public charities.
+We support organizations whose work qualifies as charitable under the IRS definition.
+This includes organizations with 501(c) (3) tax status, public agencies, and projects sponsored by public charities.
 Only organizations serving the WSJF’s targeted regions of Northern California and Nevada are generally eligible for grants.
 We do not make grants to individuals, towards arts or film projects, or contribute to capital campaigns or endowments.
 We do not make grants to international organizations.
 For county chapters of state organizations, proposal invitations are generally only offered to the state organization.

 Step 2) Determine your project’s fit

 Review our funding priorities and list of previous grants to determine whether your efforts advance one or more of the Foundation’s goals and objectives.
 If you determine that your project/program aligns well with our strategy, please proceed to Step 3.
 Please review our Funding Priorities.
-If you are unsure as to your programs "fit" with our priorities, you can contact us via email (not phone contact).
+If you are unsure about your program’s “fit” with our priorities, you can contact us via email (not by phone).

 Step 3) Contact Us

-If you have determined that your project is eligible and it is a fit for the WSJF funding priorities, please contact our Program Director: Yali Lincroft (ylincroft@whittiertrust.com) to see whether your organization is a good candidate for a proposal invitation.
-Often, a Letter of Inquiry is requested prior to a full proposal submission.
+If you have determined that your project is eligible and it is a fit for the WSJF funding priorities, please contact our Program Director, Yali Lincroft ([email protected]), to see whether your organization is a good candidate for a proposal invitation.
+Often, a Letter of Inquiry is requested prior to submitting a full proposal.
 WSJF does not accept unsolicited proposals.

 Step 4) Submit a proposal (by invitation only)